 • F2 phenotypes and ratio: 1:2:1 short, medium, and tall (1s1s1:2s1s2:1s2s2); 1:2:1 green, yellow-green, and yellow (1p1p1:2p1p2:1p2p2)

 Incomplete dominance is responsible for the pre-Mendelian popular belief that heredity is a “blending” process so that an offspring has features which are a blend of parental characters.
-It therefore results to the formation of a new phenotype that is distinct from the parental types.
+It therefore results to the formation of a new phenotype that exhibits only partial resemblance to both parental types.

 Much later, however, it was realized that the blending process of heredity did not apply in all cases.
+Moreover, the 50-50 or 1:1 contribution of the male and female parents to the character of the offspring is not always the case.
 Thus Mendel (1865) made the following remarks:

 Experiments which in previous years were made with ornamental plants have already afforded evidence that the hybrids, as a rule, are not exactly intermediate between the parental species.
 With some of the more striking characters, those, for instance, which relate to the form and size of the leaves, the pubescence of the several parts, &c, the intermediate, indeed, is nearly always to be seen; in other cases, however, one of the two parental characters is so preponderant that it is difficult, or quite impossible, to detect the other in the hybrid.